snej55/opengl-wrapper/README.md

-This is the start for a simple OpenGL wrapper for 2D graphics.
-I will likely extend it to 3D in the future.
+This is a simple opengl wrapper, with support for rendering 2D shapes & textures, as well as 3D objects and model loading, with basic lighting.